Get a Global Talent visa in the UK

 STRATEGY

-• Plan for awards, publicity, mentorship and other outside of work achievements i
+• Option 3: Long-term planning for awards, publicity, mentorship and other outside of work achievements i

 The Home Office fee and the IHS are separate and will need to be paid directly.